 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award.

-Read about volunteer experiences and challenges in our Thailand Under 18 Volunteering reviews.
+Read about volunteer experiences and challenges in our Thailand Under 18 Elephant Care and Wildlife Rescue reviews.

 “The passion and commitment shown by volunteers allows the centre to run smoothly.
 Their love for animals allows us to continue to rescue and rehabilitate animals that have been forced into the tourist industry or kept as pets.”

 The centre is located in a tropical region about 160km south of Bangkok.
 It is on temple grounds and just outside a small village.
 It is a fairly remote location and provides a peaceful and beautiful environment.
 There is a large lake opposite the centre which has a series of small ‘gibbon islands’ used to rehabilitate the gibbons.

 Volunteers live in simple shared rooms onsite, and bathrooms are shared.
 The sanctuary has a communal area where volunteers can relax in the evenings as well as a communal kitchen where you can make snacks and drinks.
 There is limited WIFI but 3G internet access is available.